SPARTAN-501/oct26-2020/w05d05/README.md

 ```

 ### Tech Choices
-* BE === Node/Express/Postgres
+- We have made all the tech choices for you
+- Back End: Node and Express
-* FE === HTML, CSS, JS, jQuery, CSS Grid, Flexbox, Bootstrap
+- Front End: HTML, CSS, JS, jQuery, Bootstrap

-### The Skeleton
+### The Mid-term Skeleton
+- Use the provided `node-skeleton` as a template for your project
+- This will get you up and running quickly

+### SPA vs Multi-page App
+- These concepts are not mutually exclusive
+- You can choose one or the other or both

 ### Git
-* Merge conflicts
-* Use best practices: branches, commit regularly
-* merge locally or merge in the cloud (Pull Requests)

-git pull origin master/main
-git pull
-git push origin my-branch
-git pom

-1. pull latest master
-2. checkout your branch
-3. work on your branch committing frequently
-4. push regularly
-5. merge locally/merge in the cloud (PR)
-6. pull latest master
+- Use Git best practices (ask a mentor for clarification if you need it)
+- Use branches

-### DO NOT CODE ON MASTER/MAIN
+### DO NOT CODE ON MASTER

-`git branch`
+- I repeat, do not code on master

-### Splitting Up The Work
+### Splitting up the Work
-* Horizontally - everyone working on the same layer
+- Horizontally - whole team working on front-end or back-end at the same time
-* Vertically - one on FE and one on BE
+- Vertically - divide the work between front-end and back-end
-* Pair Programming
+- Pair Programming - working together on the same tasks

 ### Communication
+- Make sure to communicate with your team members
+- Use Slack, iMessage, Google Hangouts, whatever... just make sure that everyone is on the same page

 ### Github Projects
-* kanban board trello
+- Github has a built-in project board (similar to a kanban board)

 ### Deployment
-* up to you and your team
-* Heroku or Digital Ocean

-#
+- Decide if you want/need to deploy your application to the cloud
+- Ask a mentor for assistance/advice if your team decides to deploy